parsonsmatt/purs-architecture-tutorial/README.md

 ## Getting Started:

 1. Ensure that you've got PureScript 0.7.6 installed. (has also been tested with 0.8RC)
-2. Ensure that you've got pulp installed.
+2. Ensure that you've got pulp 8.x installed (`npm install pulp@8`)
 3. Run `npm install` to get the virtual-dom dependency loaded
-4. Run `pulp dep install` to get the PureScript dependencies loaded
+4. Run `pulp dep install` to get the PureScript dependencies loaded.
 5. Run `pulp server` to run the server and access it at `http://localhost:1337`

 ## Blog posts: